 When I was younger, I really loved apologetics.
 There is something compelling about knowing the answers.
 I liked the surety that it helped give me to know that I had a reasoned faith, a faith that was right and true.

 I don’t think I was that annoying guy who always had to pick a theological fight to prove that I knew the answers.
 But, I could have been.
-I know at least one occasion where the stories that are told about a particular series of email interactions make me out to be “that guy.”
-I went back a couple of years ago and reread those emails and don’t think I was, but I certainly did not always keep the tone that I should have in the conversation.
+I know one occasion where some accuse me of being “that guy” in an extended email conversation.
+I went back a few years ago and reread those emails and don’t think I was, but I certainly did not always embody the tone I should have.

 Embrace the mystery

 As I have grown older, I’ve become less and less comfortable with the surety that I once relished.
 Don’t get me wrong.
 I still have strong opinions.
-I wouldn’t write this blog if I didn’t.
+I wouldn’t write the essays I do on Faith on View if I didn’t.
 But, I have also grown to realize that there is much more to the world and to my faith than I can ever fully wrap my mind around.
 I’ve grown to believe in the importance, even the necessity, of mystery.
 A God who is not, at least in part, a mystery to us, is not a God worth worshiping.

 I know for some, not knowing the answers is scary.
 It certainly is in some ways.
 But, it can also be freeing.

 That arrogant little “theologian”